-Mr. Chairman, my questions will the to Economic Development and Transportation.
+Mr. Chairman, my questions will be to Economic Development and Transportation.
 It's tied to the question I just asked to the Family Services minister.
 I have spoken and asked for freezers in all airports to help the sender who is the hunter.
-The reason why I asked, so the receiver receives the Inuksiutit country food frozen, and it will be fresh and
+The reason why I asked, so the receiver receives the Inuksiutit country food frozen, and it will be fresh and delicious to consume.
+That means the hunter did great and the receiver is happy and thankful.